The continuum random tree is the scaling limit of unlabelled unrooted trees: Combinatorial species of structures

 The cycle index sum $Z_\Set$ is easily calculated: For any integer $n \ge 0$ let $\cS_n$ denote the symmetric group of order $n$.
 Then

-For any permutation $\sigma$ let $(\sigma_1, \sigma_2, \ldots) \in (\ndN_0)^{\ndN}$ denote its {\em cycle type}.
-Then to each element $m=(m_i)_i \in \ndN_0^\ndN$ correspond only permutations of order $n := \sum_{i=1}^{\infty} i m_i$ and their number is given by $n! / \prod_{i=1}^{\infty} ( m_i! \, i^{m_i})$.
+For any permutation $\sigma$ let $(\sigma_1, \sigma_2, \ldots) \in \ndN_0^{(\ndN)}$ denote its {\em cycle type}.
+Then to each element $m=(m_i)_i \in \ndN_0^{(\ndN)}$ correspond only permutations of order $n := \sum_{i=1}^{\infty} i m_i$ and their number is given by $n! / \prod_{i=1}^{\infty} ( m_i! \, i^{m_i})$.
 Hence we have

 If $(x_i)_i$ would denote a sequence of sufficiently fast decaying positive real-numbers, then this calculation could easily be justified.
 But they denote a countable set of formal variables, and hence one has every right to ask for a rigorous justification of this argument, in particular why the involved infinite products of formal variables vanish.
+A correct formalization is to define a topology on the set of power series and interpret these infinite products as actual limits with respect to this topology.
 We refer the inclined reader to \cite[Appendix A.5]{MR2483235} for an adequate discussion of these questions.